gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Once again, the project facility greatly simplifies the use of libraries.
 In this context, using a library is just a matter of adding a
-|with| clause in the user project.
-For instance, to make use of the
+|with| clause in your project.
+For example, to make use of the
 library ``My_Lib`` shown in examples in earlier sections, you can
 write: